tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 55 a2 12 00 18 00 18 0c
 55 a2 12 00 0a 00 18 0c
 ```

+> [!NOTE]
+> You can set any size update region (up to 254 width, and 170 height) as long as the pixel data does not exceed the total size of the 4096 buffer limit. for example, w=51, h=40 (51 x 40 x 2 = 4080 bytes) or w=102, h=20 (102 x 20 x 2 = 4080). there is a fine balance between how big each update region is vs how fast you need the area updated.
+The max update region size are 254 x 4 and 12 x 170.

 ## Image Data

 the screen is a 320 x 170 x 2 (16-bit color) framebuffer. the 0,0 is upper right when in portrait orientation, or upper left when in landscape. the pixel format is RGB565. had to do an endian swap when setting the pixel.